 JHG Consulting Network, Inc. offers specialized management consulting and heritage conservation services that address social, cultural, health and justice issues, challenges and opportunities.
 We work with governments, non-governmental organizations, societal and cultural institutions, academic institutions, and private sector interests.
 We undertake small-scale projects on specific topics that address specific challenges; and we also contribute to large-scale, multi-faceted initiatives.

 Collaboration is a fundamental part of everything we do, in all areas of our service offering.
 We work together with clients, their partners and stakeholders in balanced, engaging and constructive ways.
 Our experience working with diverse populations from different walks of life underpins our approach.
 We listen and seek to deepen understanding.
 We value the lived experiences of people and organizations.
 We use creative ways to share ideas and technical knowledge …Read More

-Check out this snapshot of some of the projects we’re currently working on:
+Check out this snapshot of some of our recent projects:

 Our Work with the Canadian Public Health Association Core Competencies in HIV/STBBI Prevention Project

 This project was grounded in a determinants of health perspective and deepened insight on factors that contribute to vulnerability of HIV/STBBIs (Sexually Transmissible and Blood Borne Infections) and engaged organizations, service providers, populations at risk in five urban communities and several communities in rural and northern settings.
 The resource tools include: core competencies for STBBI, and STBBI health equity assessment and will aid in public health prevention practice related to STBBIs.